UPDATED: APRIL 27, 2023 | 2 MIN READ

 The ACA has three goals:

-- To make health insurance more affordable and available by providing subsidies (premium tax credits) to households with incomes between 100% and 400% of the federal poverty level (FPL).
+• To make health insurance more affordable and available by providing subsidies (premium tax credits) to households with incomes between 100% and 400% of the federal poverty level (FPL).

-- Expand the Medicaid program to cover everyone with income below 138% of the FPL.
+• Expand the Medicaid program to cover everyone with income below 138% of the FPL.

-- Supporting innovative medical care methods that keep healthcare costs low.
+• Supporting innovative medical care methods that keep healthcare costs low.

 The ACA’s main purpose is to extend health-care coverage to those with income below the FPL, who don’t have health insurance through their work, or Americans excluded from health insurance plans due to pre-existing conditions.
 The law also requires everyone to be covered under a health plan and imposes coverage rules on health insurers.

-Who is Eligible for Obamacare?
+Who is eligible for Obamacare?

 As of 2021, over 11 million Americans are enrolled in coverage provided by the Health Insurance Marketplace (HIM).
 To be eligible for health coverage through the Marketplace, consumers must live in the United States and be U.S. citizens or nationals (or be lawfully present.)
-Obamacare is not available to those incarcerated or enrolled in Medicare coverage.
+Obamacare isn’t available to those incarcerated or enrolled in Medicare coverage.

 What are the different Affordable Care Act health plans?